 Then it’s out to the cold frame for a week or two until the weather is settled and it’s time to transplant.
 Parsley can take a bit of frost, but too much cold weather will convince this biennial that it is going through winter, and it will go to seed its first season.

 At the same time that I transplant parsley to the garden, I pot up a couple of plants of curly parsley to use indoors: one to grow on a sunny sill for fresh use, and one to give away.
 Because parsley can develop long roots, I find that potting up the plants when they’re young works better than digging up large plants in the fall and cramming them into a pot.
-An 8-in. high pot accommodates the root.
+An 8-in.-tall pot accommodates the root.

 Like its brethren in the garden, potted parsley likes rich, moist soil.
 I use half garden soil and half starting mix, and fertilize with liquid fish emulsion.
 Potted parsley also seems to appreciate a little afternoon shade.